vicolinho/InfoAL/README.md

 i | similarity vector file
-g | gold standard with labelled vectors b | total number of records k | number of records per iteration a | weight of entropy and uncertainty r | output file for the quality evaluation
+g | gold standard with labelled vectors b | total number of records k | intended number of records per iteration a | weight of entropy and uncertainty r | output file for the quality evaluation